Simucube/Firmware-Releases/EULA.md

+# Summary

+- This is a short summary of this End-User License Agreement (EULA).
+This summary’s purpose is to highlight a few main points for a quick overview.
+The summary is not meant to be comprehensive.
+Full text is available after this summary.

+- This EULA governs software provided by Granite Devices from the moment software is installed.

+- You may:
+	* Install as many copies of software as you need for your own use.
+	* Transfer the software to a third party (e.g. a friend) if you do not retain any copies for yourself.

+- You may NOT:
+	* Rent, lease or sell software
+	* Publish any source code that is not already made public by Granite Devices (open source).

+- Granite Devices may gather anonymous data to develop its products and services.
+The data can be used only if when it is in such a form that the users cannot be identified.

+- The software is delivered as it is.
+Granite Devices does not provide any kind of  warranty.
+The use of the software is at your own risk.

 # Granite Devices Software End-User License Agreement

 This End-User License Agreement ("EULA" or "Agreement") is a legal agreement between You, the end-user (either an individual or a single entity), and Granite Devices Oy ("Granite Devices").
 This EULA governs Your acquisition and use of the executable software accompanying the Product that is made available by Granite Devices ("Software").